Achilles Heels for AGI/ASI via Decision Theoretic Adversaries: Meta Considerations

 \textbf{Subversion:} An intelligent system being less uncertain about what weaknesses it may have can help it subvert those weaknesses.
 Some Achilles Heels may be cured by a system knowing about them.
 For example, if a system placed a significant probability on it being contained via simulational belief, then it would be able to update its anthropic beliefs and behavior accordingly.
 A factor in whether this will happen is how well a system understands decision theory.
 If a system understands it well, perhaps via access to this paper or related literature, this knowledge would be helpful toward subverting Achilles Heels.\\

-\textbf{Subagents Successors, and Mesa-Optimizers:} One particular means by which a system could overcome an Achilles Heel would be by designing an auxiliary system that did not contain the vulnerability.\footnote{This does not necessarily apply to all corrigibility measures or passive weaknesses such as simulational belief.} Although certain decision theories have flaws, any which is useful in even a most basic sense will be able to recognize its own mistakes if that decision theory is applied to the action of choosing to use itself.
-For example, if an evidential decision theorist is given the choice between keeping its current source code and rewriting its source code to implement CDT before being presented with a smoking lesion problem, then it would perform the rewrite.
+\textbf{Subagents Successors, and Mesa-Optimizers:} One means by which a system could overcome an Achilles Heel would be by designing an auxiliary system that did not contain the vulnerability.
+Although certain decision theories have flaws, any which is useful in even a most basic sense will be able to recognize its own mistakes if that decision theory is applied to the action of choosing to use itself.\footnote{But this will not apply to all Achilles Heels discussed in this paper.
+Ones that are not a genuine flaw from the agent's perspective like corrigibility, simulational belief, or the St. Petersberg problem will be robust to this.} For example, if an evidential decision theorist is given the choice between keeping its current source code and rewriting its source code to implement CDT before being presented with a smoking lesion problem, then it would perform the rewrite.
 Furthermore, if an Achilles Heel is implanted by a unique adversarial training procedure, that procedure may not be replicated in the process a system uses to create a new agent.
 Consequently, most\footnote{Ibid.} Achilles Heels are not stable by default if a system creates subagents, successors, or mesa optimizers\footnote{Mesa optimizers \cite{hubinger2019risks} refer to inner optimization processes that a system may develop to find a solution to a problem as opposed to developing that solution directly.} \cite{hubinger2019risks}. \\

 \textbf{Prospects for Containment:} Being able to contain and control systems if they exhibit misaligned behavior is key for the safe development of AI \cite{babcock2017guidelines}.
 Because Achilles Heels by definition are adversarial to a system's reward function, an obvious question is whether they may be useful for containment.
 The corrigibility methods discussed in Section \ref{corrigibility} were formulated as a solution to this.
 Additional, simulational belief as discussed in Section \ref{simulational} would also be useful as a passive measure.
 And L{\"o}bian pitfalls have the potential to allow agents to be either arbitrarily manipulated or kept from taking certain actions by trolls.
 Aside from these, the remaining Achilles Heels discussed in Section \ref{survey} are EDT, CDT, updateful decision theory, Sleeping Beauty assumptions, divergent temporal models, and aversion to subjective priors.
 Each of which causes vulnerabilities by making a system prone to a Dutch Book or, more generally, just making bad bets.
 For this reason, so long as failure in one of these situations can be connected to something desirable for containment such as the forfeiture of instrumental resources \cite{hutter2004universal}, then they could also be useful for containment.
 However, there are two broad issues with using bad-bet-based methods for containment.